uoguelph-mlrg/Theano-MPI/README.md

 ## Dependencies

 Theano-MPI depends on the following libraries and packages.
-[Here]() provides some guidance to the installing them.
+We provide some guidance to the installing them in [wiki](https://github.com/uoguelph-mlrg/Theano-MPI/wiki/Guidance-to-installing-some-dependencies-of-Theano-MPI).
 * [OpenMPI 1.8.7](http://www.open-mpi.org/) or an MPI-2 standard equivalent that supports CUDA.
 * [mpi4py](https://pypi.python.org/pypi/mpi4py) built on OpenMPI 1.8.7
 * [numpy](http://www.numpy.org/)